kevgo/text-runner/textrun-make/README.md

 ### Verify Make targets

-The <b textrun="action/name-full">make/target</b> action verifies that the mentioned Make target exists. <a textrun="append-file"> In our example codebase the **README.md** file could contain another part:
+The <b textrun="action/name-full">make/target</b> action verifies that the mentioned Make target exists. <a textrun="workspace/append-file"> In our example codebase the **README.md** file could contain another part:

 ```html
 If it doesn't work, just run the <code textrun="make/target">foo</code> target